 Headsets pose a unique characteristic in that they have angled races.
 Their sizing might read more like ‘46.9 x 7 x 45°’ to identify the OD, width and angular measurements of the bearing race, respectively.

-With regards to performance, the bigger the ball, the better, as increasing diameter has an exponential factor for increasing contact.
+In regards to performance, generally speaking, the bigger the ball inside the bearing, the better, as increasing diameter has an exponential factor for increasing contact.
 More contact means more even distribution of forces, and results in better rolling performance and durability.

 Several major wheel manufacturers have pushed towards larger bearings in recent years and there are ever-increasing hub dimensions to show.